KarenErrou/ChatBot/doc/report2/README.md

 To conclude, we accomplished most of the things we wanted to do.
 However, improvements could be made regarding the frontend, namely usage design, as well as the natural language generation, since markov chains are not context-aware.
+We also don't make enough use of our linking, since we could actually display way more data than we do as of now.
 By retraining it on movie reviews, we could make it seem a little more like it is actually knowing what the conversation is about.

 The *ontotext tagging service* was kind of a disappointment,